andykee/lentil/docs/reference.rst

 API reference
 *************

-This reference manual details public functions, modules, and objects included in Lentil, describing what they are and what they do.
+This page gives an overview of all public functions, modules, and objects included in Lentil.
+All classes and functions exposed in the ``lentil.*`` namespace are public.

 Some subpackages are public including ``lentil.radiometry`` and ``lentil.detector``.